As part of the 125th Anniversary of CHI, we recognize these Icons and the many others who embodied the ideal of

 Longwood Dining Services

-Longwood Hang-out Spots- The Snack Bar, Tea Room, Lancer Café, and the Bowling Alley
+Longwood Hangout Spots- The Snack Bar, The Tea Room, Lancer Café, and Bowling Alley

 Longwood Mace

-May Day and May Queens
+May Day/May Queens

 Red Class

-Rotunda Christmas Tree
+The Rotunda Christmas Tree

 Rotunda Fire Responders